-FAU_STG.1 Protected audit trail storage FAU_STG.1.1 The TSF shall protect the stored audit records in the audit trail from unauthorised deletion.
-FAU_STG.1.2 The TSF shall be able to prevent unauthorised modifications to the audit records in the audit trail.
+FAU_STG.1:2 Protected audit trail storage FAU_STG.1.1:2 The TSF shall protect the stored flagged audit records in the audit trail from unauthorised deletion.
+The TSF shall be able to prevent unauthorised modifications to the flagged audit records in the audit trail.